maartenba/rider-plugin-globaljson/README.md

 ## Features

-* Adds a solution-level context menu for managing the .NET Core SDK to use
+* Adds a solution-level context menu for managing the .NET Core SDK to use (under the `Tools` context menu)
 * Provides a dialog for selecting from installed .NET Core SDK versions
 * Updates the `global.json` file with the correct .NET Core SDK version

+Note that this plugin only writes the `global.json` file, the MSBuild path in Rider must still be configured manually.

 ## Links